FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/README.md

 Keep port 8080 private when FxServe operates on a WAN.
 Forward public router ports 80 and 443 to the same ports on the FxServe server; HTTP.sys then forwards accepted requests internally to `127.0.0.1:8080`.

+`[Protection]` is disabled by default.
+When enabled, `RequestsPerMinute` is the sustained allowance for each client IP address and `Burst` is the maximum number of immediately available requests. `MaxConcurrentPerAddress` limits requests that one address may have in progress at once.
+Exhausting the rate allowance blocks that address for `BlockSeconds`; excess requests receive `429 Too Many Requests` and a `Retry-After` header.
+A valid in-memory ACME HTTP-01 challenge is exempt so certificate renewal cannot be locked out.

+In WAN mode the limits run in the HTTP.sys front end, where the original IPv4 or IPv6 peer is still known.
+The localhost proxy hop is not counted a second time.
+With WAN mode disabled, the same protection applies directly to the LAN listener.
+Several viewers behind one NAT gateway share one public IP, so increase the allowances if that is common for your audience.
+The existing `MaxConnections` setting also caps the total number of active WAN requests, regardless of source.

 For `MfWebCamStreamer`, requests to `/WebCam/live.json` carrying a `viewer` query value update an in-memory presence registry. `/WebCam/viewers.json`